-Join mathematician and biologist Rosalyn Leaman of the University of York as she introduces the puzzles at an informal session in the ancient and medieval arithmetical gymnasium.
-Come along and sharpen your wits over a glass of specially brewed Eoforwic Ale.
+Join mathematicians Oliver Matheau-Raven and Scott Carson of the University of York as they introduce the puzzles at an informal session in the ancient and medieval arithmetical gymnasium.